rayysidd/mun/README.md

 ### 📌 Overview

-**DiploMatet** is an AI-powered research and speech-generation tool built to support Model United Nations delegates.
+**DiploMate** is an AI-powered research and speech-generation tool built to support Model United Nations delegates.
 It helps users craft committee- and agenda-specific speeches, anticipate rebuttals, and analyze diplomatic stances — all tailored to the delegate's country.

 > ✅ Core AI functionality is implemented.
 UI and dashboard features are currently under development.